Our Dallas diminished value attorneys have 38 years of experience maximizing Texas auto damage claims.

 Once your vehicle has been involved in a collision it has a damage history.
 If two cars are similar in almost every way except one has been involved in a collision and one hasn’t which vehicle do you think everyone would choose to purchase?
 The very fact your vehicle has been involved in a collision and was repaired causes an inherent loss of value to you.

 Remember: You can recover damages for inherent diminished value even if your vehicle was optimally repaired.
 In fact, optimal repairs are even assumed.

-How We Can Help You: Insurance carriers do not volunteer to pay the diminished value to your vehicle.
-Our Dallas diminished value attorneys routinely hire diminished value experts at no up-front cost to our clients on cases where diminished value damages are significant.
+Insurance carriers do not volunteer to pay the diminished value to your vehicle.
+Our Dallas diminished value attorneys routinely hire experts at no up-front cost to our clients on cases where damages are significant.